Praqma/OctoCopDD/blogpost.md

 ![](jenkins.png)

-And here is the Artifactory web page:
+## Access the Artifactory service using it's own DNS name:

 ![](artifactory.png)

+## C-Advisor:
-And just for fun (and to get some important information about your containers), here is the cadvisor:
+Just for fun (and to get some important information about your containers), here is the C-Advisor:

 ![](cadvisor.png)